MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L01_Forms.md

 You will be:

-- modifying columns on the project form
+- Modifying columns on the project form
-- adding the timeline control to the project form
+- Adding the timeline control to the project form
-- replacing the project outcomes sub-grid
+- Replacing the project outcomes sub-grid
-- adding the columns you created in the earlier lab to the forms
+- Adding the columns you created in the earlier lab to the forms
-- editing the project quick view form
+- Editing the project quick view form
-- adding a filter to the contact lookup on Program
+- Adding a filter to the contact lookup on Program
-- adding a quick create form
+- Adding a quick create form
-- copying a form
+- Copying a form
-- adding the table you created in the earlier lab to an app
+- Adding the table you created in the earlier lab to an app

 ## Exercise 1 – Edit Project forms